Clumber Lab - Dog Breed Info, Temperament & Facts

 The Clumber Lab is a wonderful combination of a Labrador and a Clumber Spaniel.
 They have a naturally cheerful and loyal temperament, making them an ideal choice for a family pet.
 However, it’s important to provide them with regular and vigorous exercise to keep them happy and healthy, as they have a moderate to high energy level.
 These dogs typically weigh between 55 to 80 pounds, stand at a height of 19 to 22 inches, and have an average lifespan of 10 to 12 years.
 They often resemble the stocky appearance of a Labrador and can come in various colors inherited from both parent breeds.
 Although the Clumber Lab is not currently recognized by the American Kennel Club, it’s a breed that is gaining popularity.

-Ahead, we look at Clumber Lab dog breed, its history, personality, pros and cons of owning an Clumber Lab, characteristics, and must-see facts.
+Ahead, we look at Clumber Lab dog breed, its history, personality, pros and cons of owning an Clumber Lab, characteristics, and must-know facts.
 We will also examine how to care for this breed and more.
 Prepare for a tail-wagging adventure into the world of Clumber Labs!

 Dog Breed Clumber Lab